An Online Christmas Party

 4. Dress Up: Have everyone dress up in a Christmas theme (hats, scarves, etc.).
 Take a screenshot and send to participants afterwards.

-5. Ornament Exchange: If your group lives close to each other, draw and share names in advance so each person can give another group member an ornament as a gift before the party, and then everyone can unwrap the ornaments during the party.
+5. Ornament Exchange: Draw and share names in advance so each person can send another group member an ornament (or small gift) before the party, and then everyone can unwrap the gifts during the party.

-• A favorite ornament and why it’s a favorite
+• favorite ornament and why it’s a favorite

 • A photo from a past Christmas and why it is meaningful